music5tand/m5shell/README.md

 2. programs that can be executed by exec family functions.

 ## Issues need to be fixed.
-- There's no exception process for not found command.
+- <b> NOTICE </b> : This program has no exception process for "Command Not Found".
+                    If you type the command does not exist, it will be ...................... :(

+## NOTICE

 ## License
 - MIT